 Sanoma is committed to complying with international and local laws and ethical policies in accordance with the Sanoma Code of Conduct approved in 2014.
 The Company has a Compliance function, which supports business operations and corporate administration by developing practices related to identifying and complying with applicable law and regulations, as well as internal policies and guidelines.
-The key tasks of Sanoma's Compliance function are to minimize the risk of infringement of applicable regulatory requirements in all operations, to maintain Sanoma's compliance program and to ensure the continuous development of an ethical business culture.
+The key tasks of Sanoma's Compliance function are to minimize the risk of infringement of applicable regulatory requirements in all operations, to maintain Sanoma's compliance programme and to ensure the continuous development of an ethical business culture.

-Each Group function in the Parent Company prepares policies for Board approval and general guidelines to be approved by the President and CEO regarding its area of responsibility.
-Group policies and operational guidelines are available on the Group intranet in full.
-In addition, Strategic Business Units and Business Units may have their own instructions within the set policies and operational guidelines.
+Each Group function in the Parent Company prepares policies for Board approval and standards to be approved by the President and CEO regarding its area of responsibility.
+Group policies and standards are available on Sanoma intranets in full.
+In addition, Strategic Business Units and Business Units may have their own instructions within the set policies and standards.
 These instructions are available on the respective intranets.